anovi/selectonic/README.md

 </table>

-Link `this` inside callbacks refer to list's initial element wrapped in jQuery, so you may call any method inside callbacks functions like `this.selectonic("disable");`.
+Link `this` inside callbacks refers to list's initial element wrapped in jQuery, so you may call any method inside callbacks functions like `this.selectonic("disable");`.

 ## Methods